-EPA completed the site’s third Five-Year Review in 2012.
+EPA completed the site’s fourth Five-Year Review in 2017.
 It found that the cleanup continues to protect people and the environment in the short term.
 For site remedies to be protective over the long term, additional maintenance of the cap is required along with additional administrative work to address land use restrictions.
-EPA plans to complete the next Five-Year Review in 2017.
+EPA plans to complete the next Five-Year Review in 2022.

 The site’s PRP continues to operate the pump-and-treat system under the RCRA program.
 EPA removed the site from the NPL in 2012.

 What Is the Current Site Status?